-For every construction job, there is something called a “performance threshold” that disagreementsets the limits and standards for acceptability.
+For every construction job, there is something called a “performance threshold” that sets the limits and standards for acceptability.
 And where a performance does not meet this threshold, the stage is set for contention.

 Within the construction field, commercial building codes are the guidelines that define acceptable, or threshold, standards.
 The International Residential Code (IRC) is widely recognized as the authoritative standard and source of information for residential building methods.
 It is updated and published every three years and readily available to both professionals and consumers.